 Seamus and I first headed up and into a huge field of dark volcanic boulders while David explored some steep canyons.
 After Seamus spotted some javelinas, but did not chase, I leashed him up temporarily.
 We then met up with David and all made our way down a canyon that I thought could hold water and perhaps rock art or grinding mortars, but found none.
 We headed further west over a low saddle and then began exploring up a very rugged canyon which did hold water among it's huge orange boulders.
 Above the rock fall, the canyon took on mellower aspect surrounded by grasslands punctuated with sparse juniper and low live oak.
 Above us were many alcoves.
 David explored one of the larger ones but it held no evidence of human use.

-Before we departed, we explored one more canyon close to where we parked and then we were off.
+Before we departed, we explored a short distance up one more canyon close to where we parked and then we were off.
 It had been long day.
 There was one more canyon I wanted to see, but the darkness was coming fast.

 I returned a few days later to explore that last remaining canyon.
 Directly above a dry waterfall that I had to backtrack and climb around, I found a couple of grinding mortars.